-Excerpt from the book Kashmir Shaivism, The Secret Supreme, Chpt 01.
-This is the transcript of the audio.
-You can read the edited first chapter of the book with a diagram of the tattvas on our website too.
+This is an excerpt from the transcript of the audio that was the basis of the book Kashmir Shaivism, The Secret Supreme.
+Read the first chapter of the book with a diagram of the tattvas on our website.

-JOHN: To be attended by John and Denise Hughes of Swamiji Shree Lakshmanjoo at his ashram in Srinagar, Kashmir on November 26th, 1971 at 2:30 pm.
+JOHN: To be attended by John and Denise Hughes at Swamiji Shree Lakshmanjoo’s ashram in Srinagar, Kashmir, on November 25th, 1971 at 2:30 pm.
 This will be the first lecture given by Swamiji to the two of us.

 SWAMIJI: Yes, these are the same.